lavinjj/brew-everywhere/ReadMe.md

     l.
 Click on the Advanced Tab at the top of the page.

     m.
 Look for the Client ID towards the middle of the page.
 Copy this and enter it into the app.js file where the line reads facebookAuthenticate.setApiKey('<YOUR_API_KEY>');

-    n.
-Click on the API Link and enable the Google+, Google Calendar and Goolge Tasks APIs

 Then run the following commands in the directory: